• Skip to primary navigation

 A white Rhone wine pairs well with orecchiette with peas, pecorino and onions.

-Though Italy is a natural choice for a pasta wine pairing, we wound up choosing a white Rhone blend of Grenache Blanc, Roussanne and Vermentino, and that worked nicely too.
+Though Italy is a natural choice for a pasta wine pairing, the first time we made this recipe, we opened a white Rhone blend of Grenache Blanc, Roussanne and Vermentino.
+That was a good pairing, too!

 Whatever you choose, we hope you enjoy this dish and some good spring weather!